datatest123/nuclear-scattering/README.md

-This repo houses final project our group worked on for our computational physics class at Georgia Tech.
+This repo houses the final project our group worked on for our computational physics class at Georgia Tech.

 The "Scattering.ipynb" notebook contains the project overview and results.
 The